Military colours, standards and guidons: Russia and Soviet Union

 Until Peter the Great assumed the office and throne of Tsar in 1685, various flag designs were used by land and naval units of Imperial Russia.

 In the 18th century the Imperial Russian Army started to have colours of its own.
 Starting from the 1730s, Cross style flags in the colours of the various military units appeared in various units: large flags for the infantry and the other arms and small flags for the cavalry and horse artillery.
 These flags mirrored the Commonwealth military colours of today, with one colour set as the state colour and the rest as the regimental and battalion or squadron colours.
-1797 regulations introduced new designs for the infantry—for regular units, the state colour being white with the state emblem and the company, battalion and/or regimental colours using the assigned colours of their units, for the Imperial Guard a different emblem was used, and the design was identical.
+Year 1797 regulations introduced new designs for the infantry—for regular units, the state colour being white with the state emblem and the company, battalion and/or regimental colours using the assigned colours of their units, for the Imperial Guard a different emblem was used, and the design was identical.
 New colours were issued in 1800, but only Guards units used them.

 Regulations set in 1813 unified infantry unit colours into one.
 Guards units used the orange and black of the Order of Saint George with the facing colours and unit emblem at the centre.

 All these years, the cavalry colours were different.

 Naval flags, until 1861–62 (with a brief break in the late 1790s) whilst using the St. Andrew's cross in blue on white, mirrored the British Royal Navy.